terencehonles/mailman/src/mailman/model/docs/requests.rst

     MIME-Version: 1.0
     Content-Type: text/plain; charset="us-ascii"
     Content-Transfer-Encoding: 7bit
-    Subject: New subscription request to list A Test List from fperson@example.org
+    Subject: New subscription request to A Test List from fperson@example.org
     From: alist-owner@example.com
     To: alist-owner@example.com
     Message-ID: ...